yonasBSD/nerdlog/README.md

 with a few commands supported.

-`:xc[lip]` Copies to clipboard a command string which would open nerdlog with the current hosts filter, time range and query.
+`:xc[lip]` Copies to clipboard a command string which would open nerdlog with the current logstreams filter, time range and query.
 This can be done from the Menu too (Menu -> Copy query command)

 This is the equivalent of URL sharing for web-based logging tools: when you'd normally copy the graylog URL and paste it in slack somewhere, with nerdlog you